 Complete the shaded section of text below to describe your completed program tasks and actual results.
 Only report on activities completed during the 12-month fiscal year.
-Financial data should be presented using the same basis of accounting as the Schedule of Expenditures of Federal Awards (SEFA) in the annual OMB Circular A-133 audit.
+Financial data should be presented using the same basis of accounting as the Schedule of Expenditures of Federal Awards (SEFA) in DHHL's annual audit report.
 For unit accomplishments, only count units when the unit was completed and occupied during the year.
 For households, only count the household if it received the assistance during the previous 12-month fiscal year.

-DHHL should note that new Federal government regulations on Administrative Requirements, Cost Principles, and Audit Requirements were promulgated on December 26, 2013 at 2 C.F.R.
-Part 200.
-HUD intends to update its regulations by December 26, 2014 to implement these new requirements in its programs.
-In the meantime, applicable OMB Circulars and the regulations at 2 C.F.R.
-Part 225 will continue to apply to existing grants.
-After HUD implements the new requirements in 2 C.F.R.
-Part 200 (after December 26, 2014), all grants will be subject to 2 C.F.R.
-Part 200, as implemented by HUD.

-- 1.1 Program Name and Unique Identifier: 2021 Capital Improvement Projects (AHP I) - 1.2 Program Description (This should be the description of the planned program.):

-This activity develops lots for residential use on Trust Lands statewide.

-- 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
-Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): - (24) Infrastructure to Support Housing [810(b)(1)] - 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
+1.1 Program Name and Unique Identifier: 2024 Capital Improvement Projects (AHP I) 1.2 Program Description (This should be the description of the planned program.): This activity develops lots for residential use on Trust Lands statewide.
+1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
+Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (24) Infrastructure to Support Housing [810(b)(1)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): - (2) Assist renters to become homeowners

-Describe Other Intended Outcome (Only if you selected "Other" above.):

-1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.):

-1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.):

-Undivided interest lessees and applicants meeting the 80% AMI income guidelines will receive vacant or improved lots for new home construction.

-1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.):

-This activity covers the cost of the infrastructure for projects, including planning, design, engineering, construction, and construction management services.
-The level of NAHASDA funding for this activity continues to decrease as the contracts for engineering services in East Kapolei IIC, Oahu and construction management in Keokea-Waiohuli, Maui and Laiopua Village 4, Hawaii Island continues until project completion.
+If more than one outcome applies, create a separate program for each outcome.): (2) Assist renters to become homeowners Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): Undivided interest lessees and applicants meeting the 80% AMI income guidelines will receive vacant or improved lots for new home construction.
+1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): This activity covers the cost of the infrastructure for projects, including planning, design, engineering, construction, and construction management services.
+The level of NAHASDA funding for this activity is expected to slightly increase because in addition to the existing contract for engineering services in East Kapolei IIC, Oahu, planning is continuing for the lands transferred to DHHL in Ewa, Oahu.
+Other proposed developments may also require infrastructure funding.
+1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)):

 Type of Output to be Completed in Fiscal Year Under this Program.
-Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Improved Lots 0
+Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program Improved Lots 0

-1.10: APR: If the program is behind schedule, explain why.
+1.10: APR: If the program is behind schedule, ex ain why.
 (24 CFR § 1006.410(b)(2))